FRIENDS program: Content

-The FRIENDS programs draw from interventions based in cognitive behavioural, acceptance and commitment, and positive psychology approaches.
-Skills covered in the younger programs are represented in the letters of the acronym FRIENDS, whilst the adult program utilises the acronym LIFE.
-All of the FRIENDS programs overlap in content; however, they differ in the method of delivering skills with each program using developmentally-appropriate activities.
-Specifically, whilst younger programs such as Fun FRIENDS and FRIENDS for Life encourage more play-based techniques including puppets, storybooks and coloring activities, the My FRIENDS Youth and Adult Resilience programs utilize role plays, group discussions and written activities.
+The FRIENDS programs draw from interventions based on cognitive behavioural, acceptance and commitment, and positive psychology approaches.
+Skills covered in the younger programs are represented by the acronym FRIENDS, while the adult program utilises the acronym LIFE.
+All FRIENDS programs overlap in content; however, they differ in the method of skill delivery, with each program using developmentally appropriate activities.
+Specifically, while younger programs such as Fun FRIENDS and FRIENDS for Life encourage play-based techniques including puppets, storybooks, and colouring activities, the My FRIENDS Youth and Adult Resilience programs utilize role plays, group discussions, and written activities.

-Overall the content is as follows: